linanavas/Optimization/README.md

 Below find some notes and instructions for packages installation.

-Command to create and activate virutal environment on Github codespaces:
+Command to create and activate virtual environment on Github codespaces:

 ```
 virtualenv myenv